-- Preventing homelessness and reducing the use of temporary accommodation - Increasing the supply of affordable housing - Developing partnership work and wider communications to ensure efficient and effective use of resources in the best interest of our customers - Supporting Vulnerable Households
+- Preventing homelessness and reducing the use of temporary accommodation - Increasing the supply of affordable housing - Developing partnership work and wider communications to ensure efficient service user led provision - Supporting Vulnerable Households to be independent and self reliant

 Delivering services and interventions to prevent homelessness and rough sleeping cannot be achieved without the support of our partners; those in the voluntary sector, faith groups, registered providers and other partner agencies.
 This strategy reflects our joint working through a multi-partnership action plan to prevent homelessness and rough sleeping.